Patrick Burke (Clare politician)

 Patrick Burke (16 April 1879 – 7 February 1945) was an Irish politician.
 He was first elected to Dáil Éireann at the 1932 general election as a Cumann na nGaedheal Teachta Dála (TD) for the Clare constituency.
-He was re-elected as a Fine Gael TD at the 1937 general election, and served as a TD until his death in 1945.
+He was re-elected as a Fine Gael TD at the 1937 general election, and served as a TD until his death.

+He died on 7 February 1945 in the precincts of Leinster House.
+He was attended by Conn Ward and Thomas F. O'Higgins, both medical doctors and a Fianna Fáil TD and Fine Gael TD respectively.